junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy shivers.

 As soon as the thought comes to him, the smell of sulfur permeates the room.
-The fireplace in the room starts burning with red-black fire, the dark flame bobbling ominously, as if Hell is also literally infiltrating into his head, instead of just encompassing his body from the outside.
+The fireplace in the room starts burning with red-black fire, the dark flame bobbling ominously, as if Hell is also literally infiltrating his head, instead of just encompassing his body from the outside.

-Their descending slows down as they drop deeper.
+Their descent slows down as they drop deeper.
 Jimmy can tell from the speed of other shadows surrounding them.
 And shortly, they are not just *surrounding*.
 The black shadows lurch toward him.

 "Castiel!"
 Jimmy yells out reflexively.